rishikesh835/JS_projects/README.md

-September 1 2024  :- I have completed a Qr code generator September 1 2024  :- I have completed a Toast notification September 1 2024  :- I have completed a Music Player
+September 1 2024  :- I have completed a Qr code generator September 1 2024  :- I have completed a Toast notification September 1 2024  :- I have completed a Music Player September 2 2024  :- I have completed a calculator with javascript September 3 2024  :- I have completed a Stopwatch with javascript